datacamp-content-public/courses-m23-summer-prep-programming/chapter7.md

 Let's imagine you want to show gratitude to those who took care of you.
 You're now looking for a heart image online to print it out and glue it to your card.
 However, you can't find anything that looks good.
 That said, your job is create a heart graph that is absolutely pretty.

 `@hint`
+You can try to find some extra inspiration here [https://www.quora.com/What-is-the-equation-that-gives-you-a-heart-on-the-graph](https://www.quora.com/What-is-the-equation-that-gives-you-a-heart-on-the-graph)
+Find equation that you like and then make a plot.

 `@pre_exercise_code`
 ```{python}